evagorasmakridis/starter-hugo-academic/content/publication/j1/index.md

 ---
-title: "Dynamic CPU Resource Provisioning in Virtualized Servers using Maximum Correntropy Criterion Kalman Filters"
+title: "Robust Dynamic CPU Resource Provisioning in Virtualized Servers"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here